jyliew1223/FYP-S3-25/backend/readme.md

 1. go to https://console.firebase.google.com/u/3/
 2. Login using shared goclimb gmail account
-3. Select "GoClimb" project which will appear "Your Project" section
+3. Select "GoClimb" project which will appear in "Your Project" section
 4. At the left panel, clicks the icon beside "Project Overview" > "Project Settings"
 5. Go to "Service accounts" tab
 6. Generate a new Private key and download JSON